 Where did you work overseas and what did you do whilst you were there?

-I currently work in Manhattan, NYC (Financial District) for a global insurance company as a Project Manager focusing on business transformation initiatives.
+I currently work in Manhattan, New York (Financial District) for a global insurance company as a Project Manager focusing on business transformation initiatives.

 What first sparked your interest in working overseas?
 What did you hope to get out of it and has that changed over time?